 No, you don’t need to do any medical tests, don’t worry.
 Just look at yourself in the mirror.
 Your looks may help you figure out your undertone too.

-Although there are many exceptions, people who are warm-toned usually have yellow undertones in their skin; brown, green and hazel eyes; and brown, red and black hair.
+There are many exceptions, here.
+But, people who are warm-toned usually have yellow undertones in their skin; brown, green and hazel eyes; and brown, red and black hair.

 (If you’re Asian, the above statement doesn’t apply to you.
 It’s easy to think that, because you have surface yellowness in your skin you are warm-toned, but you may actually be neutral- or even cool-toned.
 Read this guide to find out for sure).